AvePoint/cloud-api/docs/docs/services-and-features/opus/submit-records.md

 [comment: the confilictOption in the response contains spelling error, but we have to keep it now]: #

 > [!NOTE]
 > AvePoint Opus supports creating custom columns of different types to meet your requirements for variable record properties.
-When submitting records with custom columns, enter the internal name of each custom column in the connection.
+When submitting records with custom columns, enter the internal name of each custom column defined in the connection.
 Values of custom columns are optional.
 >- For the **Single line of text** type of column, value should be a single of text.
 >- For the **Multiple lines of text** type of column, value should be multiple lines of text.
 >- For the **Date and Time** type of column, value should be a date and/or time.